Welcome to Year 2 2018/2019

-Year 2 is taught by Ms Holman Monday to Thursday and Mrs Rangeley on Friday.
+Year 2 is taught by Ms Holman Monday to Thursday and Mrs Lewis on Thursday mornings and Friday.

 They are supported by Mrs Hooke and Mrs Norris